-This sheet needs to be copied and exchanged by opposing teams immediately before the beginning of each round at each level (Regional and State Finals) of the Mock Trial Competition.
-Three copies will be needed for each of the judges, per round.
+This sheet needs to be copied and exchanged by opposing teams immediately before the beginning of each round at each level (Regional and Statewide) of the Mock Trial Competition.
 Each attorney will perform one direct examination and one cross examination.
 Please identify the attorneys handling Opening and Closing Statements and identify which witness each attorney will examine (see Rule 10).
-Four copies will be needed for each round (see Rule 33), one for opposing team and three for judges.
-You should complete two versions of this form; one for when your team is competing as the defense.
+Four copies will be needed for each round (see Rule 33), one for opposing team and three for the judges.
+You should complete two versions of this form; one for when your team is competing as the prosecution/plaintiff and one for when your team is competing as the defense.

 Do not place team or attorney/teacher coace Please print or type.
-TEAM CODE: ch identifying information of the identifying (you will receive
+TEAM CODE: ch identifying information o

-In this round, team members listed on this ro ester represent the:
+In this round, team members listed on this ros ster represent the:

 ATTORNEYS Name of Student Attorney Tasks Preformed Witness to be Examined

 1 - Opening Direct:

 2 Direct:

-3 - Closing Direct:
+3 - Closing Cross: Direct:

-· be called in any order
+Witnesses may be called in any order : (See Rule 10)

-PLANTIFF Name of Student Witness Gender of Witness (select one) Witness Role to be Portrayed
+PLAINTIFF Name of Student Witness Gender of Witness (select one) Witness Role to be Portrayed

-1 Andrea/Andrew "Andi" Speed
+1 M F Jackie Mitchell

-2 M F Dr. Gerald/Geraldine Gowitt
+2 M F Tony/Toni Stone

-3 M F Officer Rook E. Greenwood
+3 M F Val "Bean" Ripken

 DEFENSE Name of Student Witness Gender of Witness (select one) Witness Role to be Portrayed

-1 M F K.D.
-Perry, M.D.
+1 M F Brett Robinson

-2 M F Calvin/Callie "Crash" Craddock
+2 M F Amari Mays

-3 M F Jo Mayer
+3 M F Carey Schueler